-In-depth study of the process of preparing and presenting financial information about an entity for outside users (Part II).
+This course provides an in-depth study of the process of preparing and presenting financial information about an entity for outside users (Part II).
 Topics vary but typically include analysis of recognition, measurement and disclosure of: equity investments, financing activities (bonded debt, leases, pensions), income taxes, stockholders' equity, specialized reporting problems and cash flow.
 May not be taken more than twice whether at UNT or at another college or university.
 Students may not retake this course once they have completed (with a grade of C or better) a course for which this is a prerequisite.